Department of Mathematics

 - Internships with area businesses and organizations.

-Through the Mathematics major, you will acquire a core body of mathematical knowledge, develop your quantitative and analytical skills, and, more broadly, learn to present concise logical arguments in both written and oral form.
-A degree in mathematics is excellent preparation for studies in areas as varied as engineering, economics, medicine, finance, teaching, forensics, actuarial sciences, and law.
-The flexibility of the requirements at Huntingdon allows you to customize the degree or to combine your coursework with a second major, to prepare you well for your postgraduate plans.
+Through the Applied Mathematics and Mathematics majors, you will acquire a core body of mathematical knowledge, develop your quantitative and analytical skills, and, more broadly, learn to present concise logical arguments in both written and oral form.
+A degree in Mathematics or Applied Mathematics is excellent preparation for studies in areas as varied as engineering, economics, medicine, finance, teaching, forensics, actuarial sciences, and law.
+The flexibility of the requirements at Huntingdon allows you to customize the degree or to combine your coursework with a second major, a minor, or educator preparation coursework to prepare for your postgraduate plans.